 - Write a New Cover Letter.
-You've read the job description and decided that you are the right fit.
-Awesome.
-This is the job for you, GREAT!
-Now, write the HR pro and tell them.
-Yes, be straight up and point out all the great reasons why you'd be the right candidate for this job.
+You've read the job description and decided that the job is as good a fit for you as you are for it.
+GREAT!
+Now, write HR and tell them.
+Be straight up.
+Point out all the outstanding reasons why you'd be the perfect candidate for the job.
 Not any job, but their job.
-Note things they asked for in their job description and site how you're a match.
-In otherwords, make this easy for them because you're identifying you're the perfect match.
+Note the details they mentioned in the job description and demonstrate how you're a match.
+In other words, make their job easy.

 - Show, Don't Tell.
-Your resume is a blueprint of your career.
-Show this company that you really fit by making sure your resume matches the company's requirements.
-If the company wants to know if you've worked with big budgets, show them by highlighting where you've worked with big budgets in your resume.
+Your resume is a highlight reel of your career.
+Show that you really fit their description.
+If the company wants to know if you've worked with big budgets, show them by highlighting when and how you've worked with big budgets in your resume.
 Include specifics.
-By highlighting the experience of what the job description asks for, you're making it easy for them to want to meet you.
+By highlighting your specific experiences as they relate to their position, you're making it easy for them to want to meet you.

 - Trick Out Your LinkedIn Page.
 I can't tell you how many people don't take advantage of all the cool features LinkedIn offers.
-You can upload portfolios, graphics, job descriptions, and more.
-Get people to recommend you.
-Make sure all the detials are up to date and match your resume.
+You can upload portfolios, graphics, job descriptions, get recommendations, and more.
+Just make sure all the details are up to date and match your resume.

 Take your time while you search for work.
-Think Quality, not quantity.
-By chosing not to fill the ether with mediocre matches, you are taking a strategic stance with your career search.
-Don't you deserve to find the right fit?
-We think so!
+Think quality, not quantity.
+By refusing to contribute to the deluge of mediocre matches, you are taking a strategic stance with your career search that will put you in a much better position than the alternative approach.
+Keep in mind that you deserve to find the right fit.